DSRemapper/DSRemapper.Documentation/Plugins/DSRemapper.COMM/DSRCOMM-Protocol.md

 Structures are the same as [Code 0x01](#0x01---default-input-status-1) and [Code 0x02](#0x02---default-output-status-1).

+### 0x10 - Custom Name
+Length: 0 - 50 bytes + '\0' character
+Description: Sends a custom name from the device to DSRemapper, the response is a null terminated string.

 [^1]: This operation needs to be implemented on the COMM device for this protocol to work